Pros & Cons of Using Retirement Funds to Pay for College

 School Supplies & Equipment

-Books, laptops, and other educational equipment are also part of COA.
-It can cover general school items such as pens and notebooks.
-And, equipment includes degree-specific equipment and gear, such as Adobe software for graphic design majors or cameras for photography students.
+Books, laptops, and other educational equipment are also part of the cost of attendance.
+It can cover general school items, such as pens and notebooks, and degree-specific equipment, such as Adobe software for graphic design majors or cameras for photography students.

 Consider buying second-hand books or renting e-books.
 E-books in general are cheaper than physical textbooks.